 “We can also share with others what we’ve learned during our training to further enhance the knowledge of our community in matters of health,” she said.

 “Having a community with skilled BHWs is an important aspect for the development of a community.
 This helps ensure that the community will be healthy.
-A healthy community is a productive community,” Ragas said.
+A healthy community is a productive community,” said Myline B. Ragas.

 For his part, Lim said the company plays a vital role in providing capacities within the barangay.